 Natural cosmetics without microplastics

 While we actually want to do something beneficial for our body, many of the products we use to care for it contain microplastics.
-Especially conventional detergents, peelings, toothpaste, shampoos and creams rely on the small plastic particles, as they enhance the cleansing effect and more effectively remove small skin particles.
-In cosmetic products, microplastics are used as binders and consistency enhancers.
+Especially conventional detergents, peelings, toothpaste, shower gels, shampoos and creams rely on the small plastic particles, as they enhance the cleansing effect and more effectively remove small skin particles.
+In cosmetic products, however, these polyethylenes are used as binders and consistency agents.

 How do I recognize natural cosmetics without microplastics?